 Our core products, including the Argonaut, Aquanaut, Olympic Arm and ToolKITT, are currently offered through direct sales and will be offered for lease through RaaS when available, we expect that the nature of these products will require continuous improvements and further testing throughout their product and generational lifecycle in order to innovate and develop these products fully.
 Manufacturing and deliveries of the Aquanaut, to public commercial clients, are not expected to begin until early 2023, and may occur later or not at all.
 Such timeline may be delayed, including due to challenges in recruiting skilled employees, difficulties in securing components and materials, development delays, difficulties relating to manufacturing of the units and other factors.
-Any delay in the design, development, production and release of our products could materially damage our brand, business, prospects, financial condition and operating results.
-We may experience delays in the design, development, production and release of new products, including due to integration, safety and performance issues.
+Any delay in the design, development, production and release of new products, including due to integration, safety and performance issues.
 To the extent we delay the commercial launch of our ocean robotic systems, our growth prospects and operating results will likely be adversely affected.